It actually adds up when you combine SIM and NBA.

 "We see customers looking at two different solutions independently, so we're working on integration," says Vijay Basani, eIQnetworks CEO.
 "We realized it would be great to combine eIQ data--configurations, assets, vulnerabilities, etc.--with flow data."

 The numerous partnerships between sundry SIM and NBA vendors clearly indicate there's a market for this natural marriage of technologies.
-And there are already a handful of integrated tools on
+And there are already a handful of integrated tools on the market.
+Cisco Systems offers MARS, acquired when it bought Protego in 2004, and NitroSecurity sells NitroView Enterprise Security Manager.
+Q1 Labs, whose QRadar entered the security market as an NBA tool, added a full-blown SIM a couple of years ago.

 It just makes good sense--it's all about information.
 Just as SIMs crunch gigs of information from device and application logs, NBAs analyze native traffic data from NetFlow, sFlow and others.
 The value proposition is clear: two useful network/security data analysis tools in one integrated package.